r-earthengine/rgeeExtra/README.md

 rgeeExtra develops and maintains new methods and constructors that extents the most popular GEE classes (See ee$Extra$...).
 Besides, it supports functional programming (FP) style to make R users feel more comfortable with the API.

-The main user-relevant R functions are:

-  - under dev

-The main user-relevant server-side methods are:

-  - under dev

 ## Example